 - Fallout Tactics, set in the Midwest, takes it to a bit of an extreme.
 Pretty much everything from your first run-in with Super Mutants is basically leading up to the end of the game, which sends you further west than you've ever been, up into the mountains, where you do battle at the entrance of freaking Cheyenne Mountain.
 Just getting into the vault beyond involves carting a nuclear warhead up to the door then setting it off.
 And once you're inside?
 All bets are off.
 Once you leave for Cheyenne Mountain, you can't go back to your home base.
-Oh, and you're surrounded by angry robots who want to murder you, and once you've blown the door off the whole place is a radioactive hellhole.
+And you're surrounded by angry robots who want to murder you, and once you've blown the door off the whole place is a radioactive hellhole.

-- Fallout New Vegas has this inside the game's MacGuffin, Hoover Dam.
+- Fallout: New Vegas has this inside the game's MacGuffin, Hoover Dam.
 The game asks you if want to commit to this final quest before you start, and automatically creates a savegame either way (not an autosave, an actual permanent save) so that you can go back and explore more of the Vegas sandbox if you so choose.
-The end result will be a fight with either Legate Lanaius or General Oliver, depending on who you sided with (though only Caesar's Legion sympathizers will fight Oliver).
+The end result will be a fight with either Legate Lanius or General Oliver, depending on who you sided with (though only Caesar's Legion sympathizers will fight Oliver).